Boosting Toddler Cooperation With Win-Win Compromises

-Connect with respect: Use the Fast Food Rule and Toddler-ese to let your child know you totally understand—and care about—how much she wants that thing!
+- Connect with respect: Use the Fast Food Rule and Toddler-ese to let your child know you totally understand—and care about—how much they want that thing!

-Offer a “bad” compromise: First, offer a ‘bad deal’ (he only gets a tiny bit of what he wants).
+- Offer a “bad” compromise: First, offer a ‘bad deal’ (your toddler only gets a tiny bit of what they want).
 Your tot will immediately reject it.
-This makes him feel like a tough negotiator.
+This makes them feel like a tough negotiator.

-Offer a 90-10 compromise: When he refuses, “reluctantly” give in.
-(Ham it up a little to make him feel that he is driving a really hard bargain!
-Then, “unhappily” make an offer that gives him most of what he wants… he gets the 90 percent,, but—at the last second—require him to compromise…a tiny bit.
+- Offer a 90-10 compromise: When your toddler refuses, “reluctantly” give in.
+(Ham it up a little to make your tot feel that they are driving a really hard bargain!
+Then, “unhappily” make an offer that gives your toddler most of what they want...they get the 90%, but—at the last second—require them to compromise…a tiny bit.

 Here’s an example.
 Imagine you want your son, Sam, to eat 10 peas and he refuses, demanding his favorite crackers instead: